 The Popes in Avignon started developing the vineyards in the 14th century.
 The vineyard of Châteauneuf-du-Pape became AOC classified in 1935 and today is one of the most renowned Crus, recognized and appreciated by connoisseurs around the globe.

 The Domain des Chanssaud belongs to the Jaume family since 1826.
 We can still find a cellar with thick stone walls adjacent to an ancient building with a spiral staircase, a bread oven, and a sink in stone, identical to those of the Antique Roman Theatre of Orange.

-Situated on a small trail off the road to Nîmes, on the outskirts of Tavel, proudly stands the Château de Trinquevedel.
-Surrounded by its 32 hectares of vineyards, the elegant 18th-century estate was acquired in the 1936 by Eugène Demoulin, the great grand-father of Guillaume, who is the actual landlord and winemaker and keeps the family tradition alive.
+Château de Trinquevedel is surrounded by its 32-hectare organic certified vineyard.
+An elegant 18th-century Bastide acquired during the year 1936 by Eugène Demoulin, the great grand-father of Guillaume the actual landlord and winemaker who keeps the family tradition alive.

 The soils of sand and round river pebbles are planted of Grenache, Cinsault and Clairette producing this unique rosé classified Cru in 1936 with fresh scents of red berries, the Tavel, "King of rosés".

 Châteauneuf-du-Pape Red 2020